Spironolactone: Transgender hormone therapy

-Spironolactone is frequently used off-label as a component of feminizing hormone therapy in transgender women, especially in the United States (where cyproterone acetate is not available), usually in addition to an estrogen.
-Effects in transgender women may include decreased male pattern body hair, induction of breast development and of feminization in general, and reduced spontaneous erections.
+Despite paradoxical reactions, spironolactone is used off-label as a component of feminizing hormone therapy in transgender women, especially in the United States (where cyproterone acetate is not available), usually in addition to an estrogen.
+Alternatives like bicalutamide do not have a similar level of popularity.
+As spironolactone's antiandrogenic effect appears only in high doses, it can have a wide array of side effects not found in antiandrogens working more exclusively on the androgen receptor.
+When coupled with estradiol, effects in transgender women include decreased male pattern body hair, induction of breast development and of feminization in general, and reduced spontaneous erections.

 Forms

-Spironolactone is available in the form of tablets (25 mg, 50 mg, 100 mg; brand name Aldactone, others) and suspensions (25 mg/5 mL; brand name CaroSpir) for use by mouth.
-It has also been marketed in the form of 2% and 5% topical cream in Italy for the treatment of acne and hirsutism under the brand name Spiroderm, but this product is no longer available.
+Spironolactone is available in the form of tablets (25, 50, and 100 mg; brand name Aldactone, others) and suspensions (25 mg/5 mL; brand name Carospir) for oral administration.
+It had also been marketed in the form of 2 or 5% topical cream in Italy for the treatment of acne and hirsutism under the brand name Spiroderm, but this product is no longer available.
 The medication is also available in combination with other medications, such as hydrochlorothiazide (brand name Aldactazide, others).
-Spironolactone has poor water solubility, and for this reason, only oral and topical formulations have been developed; other routes of administration such as intravenous injection are not used.
+Spironolactone has poor water solubility, so only oral and topical formulations have been developed; other routes of administration such as intravenous injection are not used.
 The only antimineralocorticoid that is available as a solution for parenteral use is the related medication potassium canrenoate.

 Contraindications

 Contraindications of spironolactone include hyperkalemia (high potassium levels), severe and end-stage kidney disease (due to high hyperkalemia risk, except possibly in those on dialysis), Addison's disease (adrenal insufficiency and low aldosterone levels), and concomitant use of eplerenone.
-It should also be used with caution in people with some neurological disorders, no urine production, acute kidney injury, or significant impairment of kidney excretory function with risk of hyperkalemia.
+It should also be used with caution in people with certain neurological disorders, as well as those who experience or have experienced anuria (lack of urine production), acute kidney injury, or significant impairment of kidney excretory function with risk of hyperkalemia.